Lincoln-developer/Lincoln-developer/README.md

 - 📫 How to reach me **angufibolinc@gmail.com**

-- ⚡ Fun fact **I love building for others**
+- ⚡ Fun fact **I love building for others !**
-- ``Ask not what a programming language cannot do for you, but ask what you can do to bring about that change``
+- **Ask not what a programming language cannot do for you, but ask what can you do to bring about that change**
+- --By Joannah Nanjekye, a Core Python Developer--